 Building a levee should be the last resort when the local decision makers consider present development to be too valuable and too expensive to move.
 And of course sometimes the culprits are upstream of you, and your community suffers because they have permitted too much development too close to the stream.

 Constructing a new levee is no excuse to permit even more of the urban development that led to the dangerous flooding situation in the first place.

 As we should all know now, levees can and do break, fail, and are "overtopped," as people say.
 So if a levee is the only practical compromise among interests, at least make sure it doesn't continually take on a greater burden of property to protect.

 And regardless of the "economic development" impact that some developers may claim for erecting a new levee and then building a giant development behind it on the floodplain, the environmental and social costs are just too great.
 Encourage greater density and intensity of uses in areas outside the floodplain instead.
 A metropolitan area needs to work together through regional planning and sound regional governance to keep its floodplains clear.

-Where levees are in place and have been for many years, make sure they are inspected and maintained regularly if you expect them to hold when tested.
+Where levees are in place and have been for many years, make sure they are inspected and maintained regularly if you expect them to continue to provide flood prevention.